TopQuadrant/MauiServer/README.md

 ## Download and Installation

-Maui Server requires a Java Servlet Container such as Apache Tomcat or Jetty to run.
+**Requirements:** Maui Server requires a Java Servlet Container such as Apache Tomcat or Jetty to run.

-Maui Server is distributed as a war file.
-To install and run it, deploy the war file into the servlet container (usually by copying it into the container's `webapps` directory).
+**Download:** Maui Server is distributed as a war file (`mauiserver-X.Y.Z.war`).
+It can be downloaded [here](https://github.com/TopQuadrant/MauiServer/releases).

-Binary releases are available [from GitHub](https://github.com/TopQuadrant/MauiServer/releases).
 The very latest pre-release version can also be built from the source repository, see below.

+**Installation:** To install and run it, deploy the war file into the servlet container (usually by copying it into the container's `webapps` directory).

 ## Configuring the data directory